 State Organizations earn Board representation and committee representation on each policy committee based on the following formula:

-Affiliate members earn a seat on each policy committee for each board seat.
-Affiliate members may appoint one person to each Joint Policy/Program Committee.
+- Affiliate members earn a seat on each policy committee for each board seat.
+Affiliate members may appoint one person to each Policy Committee.

-Association bylaws limit any one person to serving on only one policy, checkoff or joint industry policy/program committee.
-This means that you cannot appoint NCBA Federation or CBB directors from your state if they have already been appointed to a committee by the members they represent.
+- Association bylaws limit any one person to serving on only one policy or checkoff committee.
+This means that you cannot appoint NCBA Federation director from your state if they have already been appointed to a committee by the members they represent.

-Committee terms begin with convention and run through summer conference meetings so they are consistent with NCBA’s planning and budgeting cycle.
+- Committee terms begin with convention and run through summer business meetings so they are consistent with NCBA’s planning and budgeting cycle.

-NCBA affiliates are eligible to appoint members to NCBA Policy Committees and Joint Industry Policy/Program Committees.
+- NCBA affiliates are eligible to appoint members to NCBA Policy Committees.
 Appointments must be active NCBA members.

 NOMINATING ADVISORY COMMITTEE